diku-dk/futhark/docs/c-api.rst

    Serialise an opaque value to a byte sequence, which can later be restored with :c:func:`futhark_restore_opaque_foo`.
-The byte representation is not otherwise specified.
+The byte representation is not otherwise specified, and is not stable between compiler versions or programs.
+It is stable under change of compiler backend, but not change of compiler version, or modification to the source program (although in most cases the format will not change).

    The variable pointed to by ``n`` will always be set to the number of bytes needed to represent the value.
 The ``p`` parameter is more complex:

    * If ``p`` is ``NULL``, the function will write to ``*n``, but not actually serialise the opaque value.